Tips for Leading an Online Life Group

 Don’t worry if you have trouble answering questions that come up during your group time.
 You are not expected to be a theologian or Bible scholar.
 We are here to help you, so feel free to tell your group that you will be reaching out to find some answers before next week.
 Your Life Groups Leadership Team is always available to help!

-We’re excited about this new journey together, and we’re to help in any way that we can.
-If you have any questions along the way, don’t hesitate to reach out to any member of our Life Groups Leadership Team by email at email@example.com.
+We’re excited about this new journey together, and we’re here to help in any way that we can.
+If you have any questions along the way, don’t hesitate to reach out to any member of our Life Groups Leadership Team by email at firstname.lastname@example.org.